boxgrinder/boxgrinder.org/tutorials/appliance-definition.md

       - httpd
       - mc

 ## repos

 In this section you can specify additional repositories in order to add packages to your appliance that are sourced from these repositories.

+> Note: Name of repository is required.
+This must be one word.

 There are two types of link: